BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming

 \subsection{Design and Analysis of \algName}

 The design of \algName is based on three key ideas.
 First, \algName finds a solution for a single-slot maximization problem that leads to a near-optimal solution for the original long-term problem over $K$ chunks.
+Note that, solving the long-term optimization problem is not possible for the online algorithm since there is uncertainty about the future input.
 Second, the single-slot decision of \algName is based on the buffer level; the higher the current buffer level, the higher the selected bitrate for download.
-This is intuitive since a high buffer level indicates that the input rate into the buffer was higher than the output rate from the buffer, so the algorithm has more freedom to download high-quality segments and reduce the input rate of the buffer.
+This is intuitive since a high buffer level indicates that the input rate into the buffer was higher than the output rate from the buffer, so the algorithm has more freedom to download high-quality tiles.
 Third, \algName uses a threshold as the indicator of high buffer utilization, and by reaching the threshold, it moves to an idle state and waits until the buffer level decreases again.
 This approach limits the buffer utilization of \algName.
 It is worth noting that at the beginning and with an empty buffer, \algName starts downloading low bitrates.
+With the above three key ideas, we now explain the technical details of \algName.
+The pseudocode for action taken by \algName for chunk $k$ is described in Algorithm \ref{alg:alg_pseu}.

-With the above three key ideas, we now proceed to explain the technical details of \algName. \algName uses an input parameter $V$ that controls the trade-off between the performance of the algorithm and the maximum acceptable buffer utilization of the algorithm.
+\algName uses an input parameter $V$ that controls the trade-off between the performance of the algorithm and the maximum acceptable buffer utilization of the algorithm.
 Note that parameter $V$ also plays a critical role in the playback delay, i.e., for real-time streaming, smaller values of $V$ are preferable, while in an on-demand streaming application, the larger values of $V$ are acceptable.
-At the decision time $t_k$ for segment $k$, the buffer level $Q(t_k)$ and head position probability values encoded in $p_{k, d}$ are given. \algName selects the bitrates for segments of chunk $k$ by solving the maximization problem described in the following.
+At the decision time $t_k$ for chunk $k$, the buffer level $Q(t_k)$ and head position probability values encoded in $p_{k, d}$ are given. \algName selects the bitrates for tiles of chunk $k$ by solving the maximization problem described in the following.